This Cookies Policy provides the following information for users:

-What are cookies?
+- What are the different types of cookies?

 - Session cookies are only stored for the duration of your visit to a website and are deleted from your device when you close your browser;

-- Essential or ‘Strictly Necessary’ Cookies
+1. Essential or ‘Strictly Necessary’ Cookies

-- Functional Cookies
+2. Functional Cookies

-- Analytical Performance Cookies
+3. Analytical Performance and Measurement Cookies

-Analytical performance cookies are used to monitor the performance of our websites, for example, to determine the number of page views and the number of unique users a website has.
+Analytical performance cookies are used to monitor the performance of our Services, for example, to determine the number of page views and the number of unique users a website has.
 Web analytics services may be designed and operated by third parties.
 The information provided by these cookies allows us to analyse patterns of user behaviour and we use that information to enhance user experience or identify areas of the website which may require maintenance.
-The information is anonymous (i.e. it cannot be used to identify you and does not contain personal information such as your name and email address) and it is only used for statistical purposes
+The information is anonymous (i.e. it cannot be used to identify you and does not contain personal information such as your name and email address) and it is only used for statistical purposes.

 - Essential and Functional Cookies